The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Introduction

 \section{Introduction}

 Weak lensing (WL) is the deflection of light as it travels from distant sources to an observer.
 These deflections are sourced by the gravitational potential associated with the matter distribution between the sources and the observer \citep[see][for reviews]{Bartelmann2001, Schneider:2005:Lensing}.
 Given the direct connection to the matter distribution and to the distances between the observer, the matter distribution, and the sources, WL is a powerful probe of cosmological processes that affect both the growth of structure and the geometry of the Universe.
 Since its first detection nearly two decades ago \citep{Bacon2000, Wittman2000, Kaiser2000}, WL has been used extensively to constrain the cosmological parameters of our Universe \citep{Asgari2021, Amon2021, Secco2021, Li2023, paper4, Wright:2025:KiDsLegacy}.
-However, these measurements are also sensitive to a wide variety of extended cosmological models, such as modified gravity \citep[\eg][]{Schmidt:2008:MG_WL}, primordial physics \citep[\eg][]{Anbajagane2023Inflation, Goldstein:2024:inflation, Primordial1, Primordial2}, and in general, any process that alters the statistics of the cosmic matter distribution.
+However, these measurements are also sensitive to a wide variety of extended cosmological models, such as modified gravity \citep[\eg][]{Schmidt:2008:MG_WL, DESY3KP2022}, extended inflationary models \citep[\eg][]{Maturi:2011:fNL, Shirasaki:2012:fNL, Anbajagane2023Inflation}, cosmological collider physics \citep[\eg][]{Goldstein:2024:inflation, Primordial1, Primordial2, Anbajagane:2026:tSZPNGs}, massive neutrinos \citep[\eg][]{Tereno:2009:CFHT_Mnu, Golshan:2025:Mnu}, dark matter phenomenology \citep[\eg][]{Preston:2025:DM} and in general, any process that alters the statistics of the cosmic matter distribution.

 Here we present the next in a series of papers from the Dark Energy Camera All Data Everywhere (\decade) cosmic shear project.
 Previous works describe the assembly, validation, and calibration of the shear catalog (\href{\#cite.paper1}{Anbajagane \& Chang et al. \citeyear{paper1}}, hereafter \citetalias{paper1}), ensemble redshift estimates \citep[][hereafter \citetalias{paper2}]{paper2}, and analysis methodology (\href{\#cite.paper3}{Anbajagane \& Chang et al. \citeyear{paper3}}, hereafter \citetalias{paper3}).
 We then extracted cosmology constraints from a $\Lambda$ Cold Dark Matter (\LCDM) and \wCDM model (\href{\#cite.paper4}{Anbajagane \& Chang et al. \citeyear{paper4}}, hereafter \citetalias{paper4}).
 These works all focused on 5,400 $\deg^2$ of data from the northern Galactic cap (NGC).
 In the current work, we build on these efforts by extending the analysis to 3,400 $\deg^2$ of data in the southern Galactic cap (SGC).
 All data (both NGC and SGC) are processed in a manner that closely (or exactly) reflects the choices in the DES Y3 cosmic shear analysis \citep{y3-shapecatalog, Myles:2021:DESY3, Secco2021, Amon2021}.
 See other papers in the series for extended details on the analysis pipelines.